NUbots/NUbots/module/purpose/RoboCup/README.md

 - `message::purpose::FindPurpose` a Task to request to find the robot's soccer playing purpose, to start the Director graph for the RoboCup scenario
 - `message::strategy::StandStill` to make the robot still while penalised
 - `message::platform::ResetWebotsServos` to reset the servos in Webots when penalised
-- `message::purpose::Striker` a task to Request the robot acts as a striker
+- `message::purpose::Striker` a Task to request the robot acts as a striker
-- `message::purpose::Goalie` a task to Request the robot acts as a goalie
+- `message::purpose::Goalie` a Task to request the robot acts as a goalie
-- `message::purpose::Defender` a task to Request the robot acts as a defender -
+- `message::purpose::Defender` a Task to request the robot acts as a defender -
 ## Dependencies